-You’re currently starring in Ain’t Misbehavin’, what can you say about the production?
+You are currently starring in Ain’t Misbehavin’, what can you say about the show?

 Ain’t Misbehavin’ is such a fun show.
 It’s a musical revue so it doesn’t really have a strong storyline.
 There’s three girls in it and two guys, not necessarily telling Fats Waller’s story, just performing his famous songs which are Harlem Renaissance songs and black American jazz music.
 It’s not really character-based but there are a few comedy moments in it.
 It takes different turns through the show but it’s really good fun.
 It’s gone down a storm.

-The show recently opened in London, how was this?
+The show recently opened at the Southwark Playhouse in London, how was this?

 Thankfully very good as we worked very hard on it.
 It’s Tyrone Huntley’s directorial debut and also, it’s Oti Mabuse’s first time choreographing a musical, so that’s two elements of people who haven’t done that before, but they worked really hard.
 Tyrone is a fantastic singer and actor himself and he knows where he’s coming from, he knows his vision, he knows what works and what doesn’t work.
 It was nice to work with Oti because she came in with such a fresh approach and there were no boundaries which was really refreshing to have.
 We opened at the Mercury Theatre in Colchester and then we came to London and it’s been a great experience.

 With Ain’t Misbehavin’ being directed by Tyrone Huntley and choreographed by Oti Mabuse, have you worked with any of them before?

 I haven’t.
 I’ve known Tyrone for a long time and we’ve done quite a few concerts together and I’ve seen him in a lot of stuff.
 I’ve always been a fan of him and his voice and just how good he is in shows, but I’ve never actually worked with him before.
 I did a show called Remembering Fred, which was starring Aljaž (Škorjanec) and Janette (Manrara) from Strictly, and I met Oti through them but I didn’t know I’d be working with her six months later.
 It’s been good fun but I’ve not worked with them until now.